 With only minimal input hints, VisU demonstrates strong data-preprocessing capability by automatically handling a previously unseen NAMD output archive.
 This successful application can be attributed to two essential features of VisU: the tool-aware reasoning capability enabled by DeepSeek-V3.2 and the well-defined reference templates provided by the developers.

-\subsubsubsection{Generate the descriptor set.} Based on the reference geometry (\texttt{ref.xyz}) and all hopping geomeries (\texttt{hopping.xyz}), VisU generates the molecular descriptors.
+\subsubsubsection{Generate the descriptor set.} To generate molecular descriptors, VisU processed both the reference (\texttt{ref.xyz}) and hopping (\texttt{hopping.xyz}) geometries.
 The \textit{Student} plotted a 2D molecular image (\texttt{mol.png}) with atomic labels in the basis of the reference geometry, as illustrated in Figure~\ref{fig:preprocess}.(d).
-This image is then passed to the \textit{Mentor}, powered by the Doubao-Seed-1.6-Vision model, which was carefully prompted to understand the context of the analysis workflow.
+This image was then passed to the \textit{Mentor}, powered by the Doubao-Seed-1.6-Vision model, which was carefully prompted to understand the context of the analysis workflow.

-Leveraging its visual-reasoning capability, this \textit{Mentor} first ``sees'' the image and determines whether the input molecule is compatible with the current available protocol.
-For the present system, VisU returns the list of atoms constituting the ring moiety, which serves as explicit guidance for the \textit{Student} to construct the corresponding RIC descriptors.
+Leveraging its visual-reasoning capability, this \textit{Mentor} first interpreted the image to determine whether the input molecule was compatible with the current available protocol.
+For the present system, VisU identified the atoms constituting the ring moiety, which provided explicit guidance for the \textit{Student} to construct the corresponding RIC descriptors.
 Using the hopping geometries collected in \texttt{hopping.xyz}, the \textit{Student} then built six sets of RIC descriptors, as shown in Figure~\ref{fig:preprocess}.(e): $D_{\mathrm{ring}}$, $A_{\mathrm{ring}}$, $R_{\mathrm{ring}}$, $D_{\mathrm{eg}}$, $A_{\mathrm{eg}}$, and $R_{\mathrm{eg}}$.
-These descriptors provide the foundation for subsequent unsupervised channel discovery and mechanistic analysis.
-In parallel, the same descriptor sets are computed for all initial geometries in \texttt{init.xyz}.
+These descriptors formed the foundation for subsequent unsupervised channel discovery and mechanistic analysis.
+In parallel, the same descriptor sets were computed for all initial geometries in \texttt{init.xyz}.